Sea Ice

 Remote sensing, in the simplest terms, means viewing something from a distance rather than by direct contact.
 A handheld camera is an example of a remote sensing instrument.
 In terms of Earth science, remote sensing refers to the ability of satellites to detect electromagnetic radiation from features on Earth's surface or in the atmosphere.
 Solar energy that reaches Earth is composed of many kinds of radiation, including light that is visible to people, thermal infrared, microwave, radar, and X-rays.
 Every substance with a temperature greater than absolute zero at -273°C (-459°F) emits some form of electromagnetic radiation.
 Some satellite sensors detect visible light reflected from Earth's surface or atmosphere, and others detect radiation emitted from Earth.

-Satellites can easily measure sea ice in the visible, infrared, and microwave regions of the electromagnetic spectrum.
+Satellites can measure sea ice in the visible, infrared, and microwave ranges of the electromagnetic spectrum.
 However, there are advantages and disadvantages to each type of radiation.
 None of the spectral regions allow scientists to optimally view sea ice in all conditions.
 The following sections describe each region in more detail.

 Additional online resources about remote sensing